ora0600/cpe53-singlenodeonaws/README.md

 ```

 ## Connect to Confluent Cloud
-I have put the script ccloud-generate-env-vars.sh in the $HOME directory.
+I have put the script ccloud-generate-cp-configs.sh in the $HOME directory.
 If you install the Confluent Cloud cli a directory ~/.ccloud will be generated.
 Here you have to place a config file for Cloud properties
 ```
 cat ~/.ccloud/config
 bootstrap.servers=<confluent cloud server>:9092